Oneo64/Starlattice/LocationsAndOrganisations/KagalarianEmpire.md

 Squads are groups of 4 soldiers, consisting of one leader and three infantrymen.
 Each squad within the squadron plans its own miniature mission to work towards the squadron's main mission.

+In the space navy, there are three types of fleets.
+A battle fleet consists of one siege battleship, flanked by 12 destroyers and 4 carriers.
+An invasion fleet consists of one carrier battleship, flanked by 16 destroyers and 2 carriers.
+A patrol fleet consists of 4 destroyers.

 For a quick explanation of the military ranks:
 - **Army infantry** are soldiers under a squad leader.
 - **Army leaders** are soldiers who lead a squad.
 There is no squadron leader rank (it's often the army general), so squad leaders must coordinate their moves.